 Credit cards will continue to grow in usage as they steadily become the preferred way to pay among the majority of consumers, and businesses – of all kinds and sizes – will adapt accordingly.
 Both small businesses, such as food trucks or businesses at fairs, expos, or farmers’ markets, and large incumbents, like the government, who did not previously accept credit cards mere years ago have now expanded their methods of payment to include electronic forms like credit and debit cards.

 This mass movement can be attributed to the fact that the modern consumer values convenience and choice.
-Consumers prefer to pay with credit cards for a multitude of reasons: speed, points, rewards, cash back, etc., and they’ll give their business to those that cater to their preferences.
+Consumers prefer to pay with credit cards for a multitude of reasons: speed, points, rewards, cash back, etc. They’ll give their business to those that cater to their preferences.
 Businesses would do well to take note by allowing consumers to pay however they want.
 A MasterCard announcement stated, “The wave of social engagement we see every time new payment innovations are rolled out truly reflects the demand and desire for new and more convenient ways to pay.
-It also shows that payments have really moved into the heart of the shopping experience – causing frustration when not accepted and engagement when fast, easy and personal.”
+It also shows that payments have really moved into the heart of the shopping experience.
+This causes frustration when not accepted and engagement when fast, easy and personal.”

-In addition to the increase of businesses accepting credit cards, more and more will also accept electronic payments in new and additional ways such as via Web Terminal, Recurring Billing, or online invoicing.
+In addition to more businesses accepting credit cards, more will also accept electronic payments in new ways.
 In addition, the eCommerce world is thriving.
 For businesses who are not yet selling online, eCommerce is yet another revenue stream that is worth considering.

 The future of payments is faster and friction-free.
-More and more businesses are adopting an omni-channel model to their business – which means catering to the behaviors of modern consumers who browse and shop across multiple channels.
+More and more businesses are adopting an omni-channel model to their business.
+This means catering to the behaviors of modern consumers who browse and shop across multiple channels.
 “71% of in-store shoppers who use smartphones for online research say their device has become more important to their in-store experience.”
 An omni-channel approach means all the channels are synonymous and feels like a cohesive experience.
 Research results indicated that when it comes to mobile payments, consumers wanted to be able to utilize it beyond in-store application; “consumers want payment options that work across channels.
-‘They expect it to seamlessly work across the virtual and physical worlds, much in the same way their credit card is able to today’”.
+‘They expect it to seamlessly work across the virtual and physical worlds,”.

 Consumers also want an increased level of personalization across channels; “By 2018, Gartner predicts that organizations that excel in personalization will outsell companies that don’t by 20%” and “85% [of shoppers] say they’d be more likely to shop in places that offer personalized coupons and exclusive offers in-store.”
 More personalization and a cohesive shopping experience will ultimately lead to better customer service.